berdakh/berdakh.github.io/index.md

   - [Technical Skills](#technical-skills)
   - [Service to Scientific Community](#academic-service)
   - [Peer Reviewed Publications](#publications)
-***

-## Executive Summary
+## Summary

-- Machine learning researcher with expertise in devising machine learning and deep learning techniques to large-scale, real-world problems.
+- Machine learning researcher with expertise in devising predictive models and deep learning techniques to large-scale, real-world problems.
 - Fast prototyping skills, feasibility studies, specification and implementation of data analysis pipelines.
-- Hands-on advanced proficiency in handling and analyzing large biomedical data sets.
+- Deep expertise working with huge, noisy, and complex data to produce innovative analysis and novel predictive models for inference.
 - Contribution to research communities and/or efforts, advance the state-of-the-art in the field, including generating patents and publications in top journals and conferences.
-- Deep expertise working with huge, noisy, and complex data to produce innovative analysis and novel predictive models for inference.

 <br/>

 ## Short Biography